 - Only 30-minutes to swim with the sharks

 - A small area which makes keeping a safe distance from the whale sharks quite difficult

 As I mentioned earlier in the post, don’t be too surprised if your plans to swim with whale sharks anywhere in the world are met with disdain or suspicion from another party.
-The industry has come under a dark cloud over the years, however from my understanding it’s not black and white and opposing voices from both sides have weighed in with their disagreements.
+The industry has come under a dark cloud over the years, however from my understanding, it’s not black and white and opposing voices from both sides have weighed in with their disagreements.

-The main argument against is that feeding the whale sharks messes with their migratory pattern, the pro argument is “better fed than dead,” a play on words that celebrates the endangered species now being off-limits to kill for their oil and meat.
+The main argument against this is that feeding the whale sharks messes with their migratory pattern, the pro argument is “better fed than dead,” a play on words that celebrates the endangered species now being off-limits to kill for their oil and meat.

 A lesser of two evils concept vs interference with nature for human hedonism.

 It’s of course a lot more complex than these two claims and seeing that the main bone of contention is regarding Oslob, I have gone into it in great detail in my swimming with whale sharks in Cebu article.